OctopusDeploy/blog/blog/2021-08/workers-explained/index.md

 The bundled software that ships with Octopus might not include everything you need for a process.
 With a Worker, you can install custom software packages to aid your deployment or runbook process.

 :::info
-If the Worker has Docker installed, it can use the [Execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature for customized containers versus installing software directly on the Worker.
+If the Worker has Docker installed, it can use the [execution containers](https://octopus.com/docs/projects/steps/execution-containers-for-workers) feature for customized containers versus installing software directly on the Worker.
 :::

 ![Octopus dashboard showing Container Image section with Runs inside a container, on worker selected.](octopus-worker-execution-containers.png)